Trump longtime ally Stone arrested in U.S. Special Counsel probe

-WASHINGTON (Reuters) - Roger Stone, U.S. President Donald Trump’s longtime ally and presidential campaign adviser, was arrested on Friday, charged with obstruction, witness tampering and making false statements, according to a grand jury indictment made public by U.S. Special Counsel Robert Mueller’s office.
+NEW YORK/WASHINGTON (Reuters) - U.S. President Donald Trump’s longtime ally Roger Stone was arrested on Friday on charges of obstruction, witness tampering and making false statements related to the release of stolen Democratic Party emails during the 2016 presidential campaign.

-Stone, who has repeatedly said in interviews that he was likely to be indicted, is scheduled to appear at the federal courthouse in Fort Lauderdale, Florida, later on Friday, Mueller’s office said.
+Stone, an adviser to Trump in his unorthodox bid for the White House, was arrested in the predawn darkness on Friday and scheduled to appear at the federal courthouse in Fort Lauderdale, Florida, at 11 a.m.
+EST (1600 GMT).

-Stone has faced scrutiny for his support for Trump during the 2016 presidential campaign, when he implied he had access to information obtained by hackers that could embarrass Democrats, including Trump’s rival for the White House, Hillary Clinton.
+The indictment ends months of speculation that Stone would be charged as part of Special Counsel Robert Mueller’s probe into Russia’s alleged interference in the 2016 campaign to help Trump defeat Hillary Clinton.

+Stone was charged with seven criminal counts accusing him of lying to Congress about his public statements and communications with others suggesting he may have had advance knowledge of plans by Wikileaks to release hacked emails.

-A lawyer for Stone did not immediately respond to a request for comment.
-Stone had previously denied to Reuters that he had engaged in any criminal wrongdoing.
-WikiLeaks did not immediately respond to a request for comment.
+Grant Smith, Stone’s lawyer, did not immediately respond to a request for comment.
+Stone has previously denied any wrongdoing.
+WikiLeaks, which is referred to as “Organization 1” in the indictment, did not respond to a request for comment.

+The charging documents included new details about the activities of Trump aides, including an incident in which a senior campaign official “was directed to contact Stone about any additional releases and what other damaging information Organization 1 had regarding the Clinton Campaign.”

+“The indictment was not unexpected, but it is still significant because it alleges coordination between the Trump Campaign and WikiLeaks,” said Barbara McQuade, a former U.S. Attorney for the Eastern District of Michigan.

+Stone was charged with one count of obstruction of an official proceeding, five counts of making false statements and one count of witness tampering, according to the indictment.
+The charges relate to Stone’s testimony before congressional committees probing Russian meddling in the 2016 presidential election.

+Michael Caputo, a longtime Stone associate and former Trump campaign adviser, said he expected Stone to fight the charges.

-“This has been rumored to be coming down for several months, so Roger and his legal team are ready to fight these charges in court,” Michael Caputo, a longtime Stone associate and former Trump campaign adviser, told Reuters.
+“This has been rumored to be coming down for several months, so Roger and his legal team are ready to fight these charges in court,” Caputo told Reuters.
 “They can’t prove collusion or conspiracy because it doesn’t exist, so they’re going after him personally.
 He will be vindicated.”

-Stone, who was indicted on Thursday, faces one count of obstruction of an official proceeding, five counts of making false statements and one count of witness tampering, according to the Special Counsel’s Office.

-Stone, 66, was also “contacted by senior Trump campaign officials to inquire about future releases” by “Organization 1,” according to the indictment.

-Additionally, Stone “took steps to obstruct” investigations by intelligence committees in the House of Representatives and Senate into Russian interference in the 2016 presidential election, prosecutors said.

-Stone had “sent and received numerous emails and text messages during the 2016 campaign in which he discussed Organization 1, its head, and its possession of hacked emails.”
+The indictment described in detail numerous emails and text messages “during the 2016 campaign in which he discussed Organization 1, its head, and its possession of hacked emails.”

 Stone still possessed many of those communications when he gave false testimony about them, prosecutors said in the indictment.